c00kiemon5ter/c00kiemon5ter.github.com/_posts/2011-03-16-Paint-on-silence.markdown

 [Circle takes the Square](http://ctts.bandcamp.com/)

 <p class="meta">people will forget what you said, people will forget what you did,<br />
-but people will never forget how you made them feel -- 15 March 2011</p>
+bt people will never forget how you made them feel -- 15 March 2011</p>